 In contrast, UVA-only lamps trick your body into redistributing its existing melanin in response to UVA exposure—which results in the immediate skin darkening that indoor tanning fans love so much.
 It also means that tanning from UVA-only light provides protection that doesn’t even meet an SPF 1.5 threshold.
 So much for that idea of getting an indoor base tan before your next vacation.

-Having more pigment in your skin is correlated with a slightly lowered risk of skin cancer, but you’re not immune—one CDC paper found that up to 30 percent of darker-skinned ethnic groups reported at least one sunburn in the previous year.
+Having more pigment in your skin is correlated with a slightly lower risk of skin cancer, but you’re not immune.
+In fact, a 2010 Centers for Disease Control and Prevention survey found that up to 30 percent of those with darker skin received a sunburn within the previous 12 months.

 Here’s what you need to know to stay sun safe: